 - Own servers: Unlike other similar companies, Restream is fully independent, with its own servers.
 We don’t have to rely on a third-party service to provide stable streams.

-🤩 Which tools and features can I use for free?
+🤩 Which features can I use for free?

 Restream has free and paid options, so you can choose which features work best for your live stream.
 Below are some of our best free tools and features that will take your live streaming to the next level:

-- Multistreaming: Live stream simultaneously to more than thirty platforms, including YouTube, a Facebook personal page, Twitter, LinkedIn, Twitch, and more.
+- Multistreaming: Live stream simultaneously to more than 30 platforms, including YouTube, a Facebook personal page, Twitter, LinkedIn, Twitch and more.

-- Live streaming directly from browser: With Restream Studio, you don’t need live streaming software.
+- Live stream directly from browser: With Restream Studio, you don’t need streaming software.
 You can live stream directly from your browser.

-- Inviting up to 5 guests on your live stream: Guests can quickly and easily join your live stream on Restream Studio, without the use of any third-party apps or tools.
+- Invite up to five guests on your live stream: Guests can quickly and easily join your live stream on Restream Studio, without the use of any third-party apps or tools.

-- No time limits: Your live sessions can last as long as you want — stream for twenty-four hours if you feel like it!
+- No time limits: Your live sessions can last as long as you want — stream for 24 hours if you feel like it!